Extreme value theorem

 This does not say that $M$ and $m$ are necessarily the maximum and minimum values of $f$ on the interval $[a,b],$ which is what the extreme value theorem stipulates must also be the case.

 The extreme value theorem is used to prove Rolle's theorem.
 In a formulation due to Karl Weierstrass, this theorem states that a continuous function from a non-empty compact space to a subset of the real numbers attains a maximum and a minimum.

 History

 The extreme value theorem was originally proven by Bernard Bolzano in the 1830s in a work Function Theory but the work remained unpublished until 1930.
 Bolzano's proof consisted of showing that a continuous function on a closed interval was bounded, and then showing that the function attained a maximum and a minimum value.
 Both proofs involved what is known today as the Bolzano–Weierstrass theorem.
-The result was also discovered later by Weierstrass in 1860.

 Functions to which the theorem does not apply

 The following examples show why the function domain must be closed and bounded in order for the theorem to apply.
 Each fails to attain a maximum on the given interval.